bithuman-prod/public-docs/docs/preview/livekit-cloud-plugin.md

 ```

 ### **Expression Model (GPU) - Agent ID**
-For custom avatars created through the platform:
+For custom avatars created through the platform (see [Find Your Agent ID](#3-find-your-agent-id) above for instructions):

 ```python
 import bithuman